Results 1 - 10 from 48 for springs and seeps in 0.466 sec.

 Penn Future - Mining - Citizens for Pennsylvania's Future: Working to Protect Pennsylvania's Environment and Economy

 Pennsylvania, damaging watersheds in 45 of 67 counties.
-It also seeps into the water table and turns wells into sinkholes, unfit for wash water, much less for drinking. ... , it is apparent that Act 54 is not adequately protecting homeowners and the environment.
+It also seeps into the water table and turns wells into sinkholes, unfit for wash water, much less for drinking ... adequately protecting homeowners and the environment.
 Farmers have lost their springs and pastures, making the operation of a family farm nearly impossible.
-Businesses have ...
+Businesses have had crucial property undermined and destroyed.
+Families ...

 pennfuture.org